- From 24 March 2020, all benefit reviews and re-assessments have been suspended for three months

 You will need an assessment to work out the level of help you get.
 You score points according to how difficult it is for you to carry out a list of activities.
 You need to score at least 8 points to be entitled to the standard rate and at least 12 points to be entitled to the enhanced rate.
 This is the same for each component.

 To qualify for PIP you must be between 16 and your State Pension age.
 You must have a long-term health condition or disability, and have difficulty with activities of daily living or with mobility.
 You must have had these difficulties for at least 3 months and expect them to last for at least 9 months.
 You can get PIP whether or not you're working.

 You may get the daily living component of PIP if you need help with things like:

 - Preparing or eating food

 - Managing your medicines or treatments

 - Making decisions about money

 You may get the mobility component of PIP if you need help with going out or moving around.

-I am under 16 or over 65.
+I am under 16 or of State Pension age.
 What can I claim instead of PIP?

 I currently get DLA.
 How will PIP affect me?